eugsokolov/ece464-databases/syllabus.md

 The course readings will primarily be drawn from the 3rd Edition of '[Database Management Systems](http://pages.cs.wisc.edu/~dbbook/)' from Ramakrishnan and Gehrke.

-In addition, the 4th Edition of 'Readings in Database Systems', edited by Stonebraker and Hellerstein.
+In addition, the 5th Edition of '[Readings in Database Systems](http://www.redbook.io/)', edited by Stonebraker and Hellerstein.

 #### Grading